cubiq/ComfyUI_IPAdapter_plus/README.md

 *(I removed all previous updates because they were about the previous version of the extension)*

-## What is it?

-The IPAdapter are very powerful models for image-to-image conditioning.
-The subject or even just the style of the reference image can be applied to a generation.
-Think of it as a 1-image lora.

 ## Example workflows

-The [example directory](./examples/) has many workflows that cover all IPAdapter functionalities.
+The [examples directory](./examples/) has many workflows that cover all IPAdapter functionalities.

 ![IPAdapter Example workflow](./examples/demo_workflow.jpg)